alphagov/transformation-dashboard/_posts/2000-01-02-apprenticeships.markdown

 challenges: |
   - Review of the Skills Funding Agency may have knock-on effects on the service
+  - Assessing an appropriate endpoint for the transaction

 next-steps: |
   - Develop digital capability within the exemplar team and the Skills Funding Agency